Basic needs: WIC

-Special Supplemental Nutrition Program for Women, Infants, and Children, or WIC, offers referrals to health care, nutrition information, and nutritious foods to low-income women, infants, and children who are at risk of health issues.
+The Special Supplemental Nutrition Program for Women, Infants, and Children, best known as the WIC program, offers referrals to health care, nutrition information, and nutritious foods to low-income women, infants, and children who are at risk of health issues.
 Unlike SNAP, WIC is a federal grant program that runs under a specific amount of funds by the government, meaning not everyone who is qualified will receive benefits.
 WIC was first introduced in 1972 and became permanent in 1974.
 This program helps approximately 7.3 million participants each month and is reported to support 53% of infants born in the United States.
 In 2017, annual costs were $5.6 billion.
 Like SNAP, WIC is researched to also be highly effective for its participants.
 Benefits of WIC is associated with less premature and infant deaths and fewer occasions of low birthrates.
 Economically, $1.77 to $3.13 is saved in health care costs for each dollar invested in WIC.